jvanstraten/gated-clock/primitives/mainboard/README.md

 To limit the amount of signals that need to pass through the headers, an I/O expander is added to the mainboard.
-This can be either an MCP23017T (I2C) or an MCP23S17T (SPI).
+This can be either an MCP23017T (I2C) or an MCP23S17T (SPI), though SPI must be used with the current control board (or the I2C protocol would need to be bit-banged).
 The SPI/I2C pins are pulled high by 10k resistors to allow the mainboard to work without support board while testing, without noise causing all kinds of stuff to happen.
 The address and reset pins are pulled up via a 1k resistor.
 Only the INTA pin is forwarded to the support board.
 The GPIO pinout is as follows:

  - GPA0: mode button, active low with no hardware debouncing.
  - GPA1: down button, active low with no hardware debouncing.